top of page

 Kendall Trammell

 Kendall Trammell is a digital news leader focused on finding and cultivating audiences wherever they are on the internet.
-She is a senior producer at CNN where she leads weekend programming for CNN Digital.
+She is a senior producer at CNN where she leads weekend planning and programming for CNN Digital.
 Based in Atlanta, Trammell coordinates with teams to create engaging frames into the day's top news through headlines, alerts and social posts that appear on and off CNN's platforms.
-Through collaborative product thinking and transparent feedback loops, she improves the ways journalists tell and deliver stories to audiences.

-Trammell graduated from the University of Georgia in 2016 and joined CNN a year later from Cox Media Group, where she developed Rare.us’ video distribution strategy and produced multimedia stories.
+Trammell graduated from the University of Georgia in 2016 and joined CNN a year later from Cox Media Group, where she developed Rare.us’ video distribution strategy across websites, Facebook, YouTube and Instagram.
+She also produced multimedia stories, including how a Black man befriended the Ku Klux Klan, and co-hosted a video series addressing the divides among older and younger generations called Generation Gap.

 Education has always been a cornerstone in Trammell's life.